-Fixing the problem falls in the do-it-yourself category for a handy type of person.
+Fixing the problem often falls in the do-it-yourself category for a handy type of person.

 Of course, if in doubt, call a professional.